ddc-java/ddc-day/site.md

 `page_navigator.enabled`
 : This is a Boolean-valued property, used to control the generation of a navigator bar in the page header with links to all pages in the site that specify non-blank (and non-`false`) `menu` properties.
 If omitted, left without a value, or set to `false`, the navigator bar will not be generated.
+: For a single-page site (e.g. a practical exam problem), this should be set to `false`.
+For a multi-page site, this should be omitted (resulting in the default value of `true`), or explicitly set to `true`.
 : (This property may be overridden at the page level.)

 `remote_theme` (**required**)